NEPONSET RIVER GREENWAY:

 Note; The figure 8 Pope Park Loop Trail starts here.
 From the Map Board head right, South, out along the river along the North Loop.
 The trail splits, keep left.
 The trail then turns inland, West, bringing you to an *Intersection.
 Head left, South, across Davenport Creek to another intersection.

-Note; Right, West, brings you to the Hallet Street/Pope Paul II Park parking lot.
+Note; Right, West, brings you to the Hallet Street/Pope Paul II Park parking lot where a BLUEbikes Station is located, along with a water fountain.

 Continuing Northeast, you travel underneath the Neponset Ave Bridge (Route 3A).

 Note; From here you can access the Quincy Neponset Riverwalk, which is located across the Neponset River.
-Look left to spot a large granite tiered block.
-A path past this marker will take you underneath Route 3A to Quincy Shore Dr. Follow the road left, Northwest, to Neponset Ave.
-Here you can access a pedestrian path along the North Side of the Neponset Bridge, and travel Southeast, across the river to Quincy.
+Look left to spot a large granite 3 tiered block.
+A path past this marker will take you right, underneath Route 3A to Quincy Shore Dr. Follow the road left, Northwest, to Neponset Ave.
+Here you can access the wide, cement Neponset Bridge Path which travels Southeast, across the river to Quincy.
 To your left a RR bridge runs parallel.
-You'll come to a ramp on your left, that will bring you down to Hancock St and the Quincy Neponset Riverwalk after 0.5 miles.
+You'll come to a spiral ramp on your left, that will bring you down to Hancock St and the Quincy Neponset Riverwalk after 0.4 miles

 Note; The 0.5 mile paved Finnegan Park Trail Loops around this wide open, grass and wildflower park with great views of the river.